dmitrKuznetsov/buysell/README.md

 #BUYSELL
 Clone Avito.
 Web Application:
 * Delimitation of roles.
 * User create products, added image for them
-* User can log in/registration
+* User can log in / registration
 * Admin also has ability to ban users and edit their information

 # Local development